 What Complications Can Result From A Neck Fracture?

 The forces that produce neck fractures can also cause:

-Compression of your discs can cause them to herniate.
-When you fracture a cervical vertebra, you can also damage the disc next to it.
-Even after your vertebra heals, the damaged disc can press on the nearest nerve root, causing pain and other symptoms.
+Compression of your disks can cause them to herniate.
+When you fracture a cervical vertebra, you can also damage the disk next to it.
+Even after your vertebra heals, the damaged disk can press on the nearest nerve root, causing pain and other symptoms.